 Why Learn Arabic, Persian, or Turkish language?
-Looking for some convincing reasons?
+Are you looking for some convincing reasons?
 Explore the Career Scope and Benefits of studying West Asian Languages in India.

-There are many advantages of acquiring a new language.
-Of all the reasons to learn a language, study or work abroad, careers for multilingual, desire to migrate permanently to another country, jobs for language learners, cultural aspect, learning as a hobby are some of the main motivators.
+There are many advantages to acquiring a new language.
+Of all the reasons to learn a language, study or work abroad, careers for multilingual, desire to migrate permanently to another country, jobs for language learners, cultural aspect, learning as a hobby are some of the primary motivators.

-The west Asian languages, namely Arabic, Persian and Turkish are not always the first choice for people looking to learn an International language in India.
+The west Asian languages, namely Arabic, Persian, and Turkish, are not always the first alternative for people looking to learn an International language in India.
 Why not popular choices like French, Spanish, or German, or maybe more ambitious and challenging such as Mandarin, Japanese, or Korean?
 After all, these languages seem to be the most practical foreign languages to learn these days.

 The region and the entire gulf account for 30% of the world global oil supply.
 That makes it a highly strategic place of interest for the different nations of the world, particularly for India.

 The economic, investment and career opportunity in Languages presented by Western Asia makes it appealing to learn one of the three major languages, i.e., Arabic, Persian, and Turkish, spoken in the region.